joshuadoan/space-friends/readme.md

 ## The Simulation:

+Clicking on the name of a laborer, pirate, shop, etc will take you to their journal.

 ### Laborers

 Laborers go to work to earn stuff.
 When they have enough stuff they go home and spend their stuff.
 When they are out of stuff they go back to work.